 2. 3 – Dimensional Recognition

-Unfortunately, when referring to device security, traditional facial recognition can be fooled quite easily.
+Unfortunately, traditional facial recognition can be fooled quite easily when referring to device security.
 All that is needed is a clear picture of your face, and your device is unlocked.

 This is where 3-dimensional facial recognition comes into play.
 The three-dimensional face recognition technique uses 3D sensors to capture information about the shape of a face.